Lead Opinion

 1. Comment on Defendant’s Silence

 Our separately concurring colleague denies that appellant asserted his in-custody status.
-However, both in the trial court at the bench conference and twice in the brief on appeal, the defense counsel referred to the prosecution‘s improper use of “post-arrest” silence.
+However, both in the trial court at the bench conference and twice in the brief on appeal, the defense counsel referred to the prosecution’s improper use of “post-arrest” silence.
 To hold this insufficient to bring the subject before the court seems to us to split the hair far too finely.
 In any event, the trial judge obviously understood that the issue of post-arrest silence was before him as counsel for the two sides briefly argued the subject.
-Indeed, counsel for the co-defendant expressly stated, “Your Honor, it is completely improper for him to comment on post-arrest silence.”1
+Indeed, counsel for the co-defendant expressly stated, “Your Honor, it is completely improper for him to comment on post-arrest silence.”

 Neither Doyle nor any other case stands for the proposition advanced by the prosecution that the defendant’s silence can be used against him so long as he has not received his Miranda warnings.
 Logically, none could.

-It simply cannot be the case that a citizen‘s protection against self-incrimination only attaches when officers recite a certain litany of his rights.
-The Supreme Court‘s purpose in requiring the arresting authorities to advise a defendant of his right to silence and counsel in Miranda was to assure that those rights were properly safeguarded before any statements he made could be used against him, not his silence.
-See Miranda, 384 U.S. at 467-79, 86 S.Ct. at 1624-30.4 To hold, as the Government contends the Supreme Court did in Doyle, that the failure to give those same warnings permits the state to use a defendant‘s silence against him turns a whole realm of constitutional protection on its head.
+It simply cannot be the case that a citizen’s protection against self-incrimination only attaches when officers recite a certain litany of his rights.
+The Supreme Court’s purpose in requiring the arresting authorities to advise a defendant of his right to silence and counsel in Miranda was to assure that those rights were properly safeguarded before any statements he made could be used against him, not his silence.
+See Miranda,

 A defendant might cite Jenkins v.
 Anderson, supra, for the proposition that the Griffin protection extends to pre-arrest silence.
-That case upheld “impeachment by use of pre-arrest silence,” 447 U.S. at 240, 100 S.Ct. at 2130, against a
+That case upheld “impeachment by use of pre-arrest silence,”

 Our concurring colleague questions what “unsettled” law we are referencing.
-We would refer him to the Jenkins opinion, 447 U.S. 231, 236 n.
-2, 100 S.Ct.
-2124, 2128 n.
-2, 65 L.Ed.2d 86: “Our decision today does not consider whether or under what circumstances pre-arrest silence may be protected by the
+We would refer him to the Jenkins opinion,

-Our colleague questions “how the reasoning in Jenkins would be any different in a situation in which a prosecutor attempts to use a defendant‘s silence as probative of his or her guilt.”
+Our colleague questions “how the reasoning in Jenkins would be any different in a situation in which a prosecutor attempts to use a defendant’s silence as probative of his or her guilt.”
 [Concurrence at 9.]
 We did not feel compelled to explain how it would be different since it is not apparent how it would be similar.
-The Jenkins Court relied entirely on the impeachment rationale drawn from Doyle and never in any fashion held, implied, or reasoned that the defendant‘s silence could have been used to establish his guilt.
-Indeed, the Court expressly “h[e]ld that impeachment by use of prearrest silence does not violate the
+The Jenkins Court relied entirely on the impeachment rationale drawn from Doyle and never in any fashion held, implied, or reasoned that the defendant’s silence could have been used to establish his guilt.
+Indeed, the Court expressly “h[e]ld that impeachment by use of prearrest silence' does not violate the Fourteenth Amendment.”

-The Court clearly delineated the impeachment exception to evidence that would otherwise be a burden upon
+The Court clearly delineated the impeachment exception to evidence that would otherwise be a burden upon Fifth Amendment rights in its discussion of Raffel and related cases, id. at 235-37,

-In light of the Supreme Court‘s silence on that subject, the government‘s argument for a pre-arrest exception to the Griffin exclusion is surely made in good faith, but the record does not require that we address it.
-The prosecutor‘s comment to the jury is at least ambiguous as to when the silence occurred in relation to the arrest of Moore and his co-defendant.
+In light of the Supreme Court’s silence on that subject, the government’s argument for a pre-arrest exception to the Griffin exclusion is surely made in good faith, but the record does not require that we address it.
+The prosecutor’s comment to the jury is at least ambiguous as to when the silence occurred in relation to the arrest of Moore and his co-deféndant.
 The record is not absolutely clear as to when Moore was placed under arrest, either on the multiple and relatively serious traffic offenses or on the drug and weapons offenses.
 However, the critical

-stitution, use a defendant‘s silence against him as evidence of his guilt.
+To summarize, the law is plain that the prosecution cannot, consistent with the Constitution, use a defendant’s silence against him as evidence of his guilt.
 The prosecution may, however, use his silence for impeachment if he testifies.
 Even as to impeachment, the prosecution may not use the silence after the defendant is warned of his Miranda rights.
-There may be another exception to the bar against the use of silence where the silence occurred before the defendant‘s arrest.
+There may be another exception to the bar against the use of silence where the silence occurred before the defendant’s arrest.
 Neither exception applies in this case as Moore did not testify and the record does not support the proposition that the prosecution was referring to pre-arrest silence.
-Therefore, Moore is correct that the prosecutor‘s comment on his pre-trial silence violated his constitutional rights.
+Therefore, Moore is correct that the prosecutor’s comment on his pre-trial silence violated his constitutional rights.

 2. Inflammatory Reference to Defendant